emo-bon/hackathon2022/handson_instructions.md

 Using the `nano` editor, add the following command to the `slurm-fastp.sh` file and give the job a <9 letter name:

    cwltool fastp.cwl fastp.yml

+> Note how the prefix names (e.g. `wgs-paired-SRR1620013_1`) of the output files are taken from the original input sequence files described in the YAML file through a name variable (e.g. `$(inputs.fastq1.nameroot`).

 Next submit the job to the [SLURM](https://slurm.schedmd.com/documentation.html) queue: